Eager to witness Ireland’s untamed beauty and thinking about how to see the best of the Wild Atlantic Way in 5 days?

 After departing Galway City, you will be driving west through Spiddal (a Gaeltacht town), Clifden (the unofficial capital of Connemara), and then on into County Mayo where Westport is your final destination.

 This section of the Wild Atlantic Way weaves through Connemara so today is all about landscape and scenery.
-But there are still some great things to do in Galway along this section of the road trip that are worth factoring into your day.
+But there are still some great things to do in Galway along this section of the road trip that is worth factoring into your day.

 - The Blue Flag beach of Salthill is lovely for swimming or walking.
 Visit either the night you arrive in Galway or the morning before you set off.